sigstore/fulcio/docs/certificate-specification.md

 * Specify values from the OpenID Connect identity token in OIDs prefixed with `1.3.6.1.4.1.57264.1`, such as values from a GitHub Actions workflow
 * Specify multiple SCTs with OID `1.3.6.1.4.1.11129.2.4.2`, denoting that the certificate has been appended to multiple logs
+* Specify the Signed Certificate Timestamp (SCT) in a response header `SCT` instead of embedding the SCT in the certificate